unibas-tilics/tilics/2024/Lifelock/article.md

-#Lifelock

-Imagine an intersection where all drivers are overly polite and insist on letting the others go first.
-Unfortunately, the result is that none of the cars actually proceed, leading to a situation where everyone is stuck, despite no one being actively blocked.
+#The awkward Sidewalk-Dance

+Don't worry, we've all been there... you walk towards a stranger on narrow pathway or a doorway and realize that you’re both on the same lane and therefore cannot pass each other.
+Since you are a quick thinker, you change lanes.
+But surprisingly, the stranger is again in front of you, blocking your pathway as he did exactly the same.
+So you switch again, but so do they...

-A similar phenomenon can occur in computer systems when several processing units running in parallel constantly adjust their actions to avoid conflicts but never make progress.
+In computer science we call this phenomenon a livelock, and it occurs when several processing units running in parallel constantly adjust their actions to avoid conflicts but never make progress.
 In a livelock scenario, processing units keep changing their state in response to each other, preventing any of them from completing their tasks.

-Since computer processes cannot observe that they’re being "too polite," rules must be implemented to ensure progress and avoid lifelocks.

 ## Author
 Fabian Dudler